Paying a Deposit When Buying a House in Queensland

 It is important to note that paying the deposit via cheque may result in a delay in the clearance of funds, which could impact the timing of the settlement or breach of contractual terms.
 It is also possible that the seller may require a different form of payment, such as a bank transfer or a deposit bond.

-Before paying the deposit, it is important to confirm with the seller or their representative the preferred method of payment and any specific requirements for payment of the deposit.
+Before paying the deposit when buying a house in QLD, confirm with the seller or their representative the preferred method of payment and any specific requirements for payment of the deposit.

 Q. Will my conveyancers pay my deposit?